TheArjunAgarwal/haskell2025/chapters-typ/ch08_precomp-datatypes.typ

 Another interesting example of an inductive type is the set of lists over the type `A`.

-Given a set/type `A` we can define the set of list over it using the following:
+Given a set/type `A` we can define the set of lists over it using the following:
 - $square :: [A]$, the empty list.
 - For each element $a::A$, a function $(a:) :: [A] -> [A]$.

 We leave it to the reader to show that this inductive type generates the set of all lists of elements of type `A`.
-We will justify for the example $[0,1,2,3]$
+We will justify this for the example $[0,1,2,3]$
 - $square$ belongs to the set $[ZZ]$
 - Then $3:square$ belongs to the set $[ZZ]$
 - Then $2:3:square$ belongs to the set $[ZZ]$